veritas-crest-3

 102 Mount Auburn St.

-Opened in the fall of 2014, the Ethelbert Cooper Gallery features contemporary and historical exhibitions and installations of African and African American art organized by the gallery and will often feature guest curators, faculty, artists, students, and distinguished visiting scholars.
+Opened in the fall of 2014, the Alain Locke Gallery (formerly the Ethelbert Cooper Gallery) features contemporary and historical exhibitions and installations of African and African American art organized by the gallery and will often feature guest curators, faculty, artists, students, and distinguished visiting scholars.
 It hosts a wide range of dynamic workshops, artist talks, symposia, lectures and performances that engage audiences with diverse art archives and cultural traditions from all over the world.
-Work by visual activist Zanele Muholi (South African) will be featured at the end of May.

 6 Divinity Avenue

 This museum has self-guided tours available at any time.
-Founded in 1889, the Harvard Semitic Museum houses more than 40,000 Near Eastern artifacts, mostly from museum-sponsored excavations in Egypt, Iraq, Israel, Jordan, Syria, and Tunisia.
+Founded in 1889, the Harvard Museum of the Ancient Near East (formerly the Harvard Semitic Museum) houses more than 40,000 Near Eastern artifacts, mostly from museum-sponsored excavations in Egypt, Iraq, Israel, Jordan, Syria, and Tunisia.
 The museum uses these collections to investigate and teach Near Eastern archaeology, history, and culture.

 Carpenter Center for the Visual Arts